ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

 an OpenREM administrator, and defaults to 12 weeks (figure 2).

-For this feature to work the storage of patient ID or encrypted patient ID must be enabled (see the ``Patient Identifiable data`` :ref:`i_not_patient_indicator` documentation).
+For this feature to work the storage of patient ID or encrypted patient ID must be enabled (see the :doc:`i_not_patient_indicator` documentation).

 The configuration settings for this feature are (figure 2):

 * The number of previous weeks over which to sum DAP and dose at RP for studies with matching patient ID is defined in the options

-* The display of summed DAP and dose at RP values on the fluoroscopy filtered view
+* The display of summed DAP and dose at RP values in the fluoroscopy filtered and detailed views, and in e-mail notifications

-* The automatic calculation of summed DAP and dose at RP for incoming studies
+* The automatic calculation of summed DAP and dose at RP for new studies imported into OpenREM

 An example of a study where there is another study with matching patient ID is shown below in figure 5.
-In this example neither of the two studies were individually above an alert level, but when summed together the total dose at RP does exceed the corresponding alert.
+In this example neither of the two individual studies had doses that exceeded an alert level, but when summed together the total dose at RP does exceed the corresponding alert.

 .. figure:: img/fluoroHighDoseAlertDetailedViewTwoStudies.png
    :figwidth: 100%
    :align: center
    :alt: Detailed view showing associated studies over a time period
+   :target: _images/fluoroHighDoseAlertDetailedViewTwoStudies.png

    Figure 5: Detailed view showing associated studies over a time period